zooniverse/front-end-monorepo/README.md

   - `production` will use `https://www.zooniverse.org/api`
   - `staging` will use `https://panoptes-staging.zooniverse.org/api`.

-The yarn build scripts default to production for libraries if `PANOPTES_ENV` is not specified.
+The Yarn build scripts default to production for libraries if `PANOPTES_ENV` is not specified.
 The apps are always built to the production API.
-- `NODE_ENV`: the [webpack build mode](https://webpack.js.org/configuration/mode/) for libraries and the NextJS apps (production, development or undefined.)
+- `NODE_ENV`: the [Webpack build mode](https://webpack.js.org/configuration/mode/) for libraries and the NextJS apps (production, development or undefined).
 - `APP_ENV`: sets the [Sentry environment](https://docs.sentry.io/enriching-error-data/environments/?platform=javascript) (development, staging or production) when reporting errors.
 - `CONTENTFUL_ACCESS_TOKEN`: access token for the Contentful API.
 Should be kept secret.
 - `CONTENTFUL_SPACE_ID`: space ID for Zooniverse About pages in Contentful.
 Should be kept secret.